campa-consortium/lattice-standard/source/standard/coordinates.md

 - Irrespective of whether elements are reversed or not, the branch {math}`(x,y,z)` coordinate system at all {math}`s`-positions will always be a right-handed coordinate system.

 - Care must be take when using reversed elements.
-For example, if the field of the `bnd` element in the above example is appropriate for, say, electrons, that is, electrons will be bent in a clockwise fashion going through `bnd`, an electron going in a forward direction through the line in {numref}`f:patch.between`D will be lost in the bend (the {math}`y`-axis and hence the field is in the same direction for both cases so electrons will still be bent in a clockwise fashion but with {numref}`f:patch.between`D a particle needs to be
+For example, if the field of the `bnd1` element in the above example is appropriate for, say, electrons, that is, electrons will be bent in a clockwise fashion going through `bnd1`, an electron going in a forward direction through the line in {numref}`f:patch.between`D will be lost in the bend (the {math}`y`-axis and hence the field is in the same direction for both cases so electrons will still be bent in a clockwise fashion but with {numref}`f:patch.between`D a particle needs to be